 On this Page:

-If you’re a newbie investor, then we would suggest using one of the following online stock brokers, most of which also offer investing apps to facilitate your trading experience.
+If you are new to investing, then we would suggest using one of the following online stock brokers, most of which also offer investing apps to facilitate your trading experience.

-Founded in 2018, EagleFX provides traders across the globe the ability to trade currency pairs, digital coins, commodities, and global indices through an STP (Straight Through Processing) connection which is passing traders' orders to liquidity providers for fast and reliable execution.
+Founded in 2018, EagleFX provides traders across the globe with a platform where they can trade shares and stocks, currency pairs, digital coins, commodities, and global indices.

-The new broker was launched by a team who has plenty of experience and knowledge in the industry and has managed to gain all the necessary tools and platforms in order to provide clients a secure connection to the markets.
+The online brokerage was launched by a team of experienced programmers and many market experts.
+They have leveraged their experience and knowledge in the industry and also sourced all the necessary tools and safety protocols in order to provide clients a secure connection to the markets.
 EagleFX charges competitive spreads and offers high leverage ratio, making it one of the best STP brokers in the market.

 - EagleFX is an ECN/STP broker, removing the conflict of interest between brokers and traders